How much do households in Kentucky spend on rent?

 Across metro areas, the average rent-to-income ratio was 30.8% in 2018–2022.

 In 2018–2022, the average rent-to-income ratio across metro areas was 30.8%.
-The metro areas with the highest and lowest ratios were the Mayagüez, Puerto Rico area at 56.9% (highest) and Sheboygan, Wisconsin area, at 21.7% (lowest).
-In Kentucky, the Bowling Green area had the highest ratio at 29.6%, while the Elizabethtown area had the lowest at 23.0%.
+The metro areas with the highest and lowest ratios were the Mayagüez, Puerto Rico area at 56.9% (highest) and Sheboygan, Wisconsin area at 21.7% (lowest).
+In Kentucky, the highest and lowest were Bowling Green, KY area at 29.6% and Elizabethtown, KY area at 23.0%.

-During that period, the Lexington, Kentucky area had the highest median rent at $1,032 per month and the Elizabethtown, Kentucky area had the highest median monthly income at $3,925 out of five Kentucky metro areas.
-The Elizabethtown, KY area's rent-to-income ratio was the fifth in the state.
+During that period, the Lexington, KY area had the highest median rent at $1.03K per month out of five Kentucky metro areas.
+The area had the second highest median monthly income at $3.53K.
+Its rent-to-income ratio was the second highest in the state.

 Renter income and rent, Kentucky metro areas (2018–2022)